kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 3. Create an EvictionRequest A and pod A. Observe that the EvictionRequest evicts the pod and terminates it.
 Observe that the EvictionRequest has `Evicted=True` condition at the end.
 4. Create an EvictionRequest B, pod B and PDB B targeting the pod B with `maxUnavailable=0`.
-Observe that the eviction request controller increases the `evictionrequest_controller_imperative_evictions` metric and correctly updates `.status.interceptors[].message`, but does not evict the pod.
+Observe that the imperative eviction responder controller increases the `evictionrequest_controller_imperative_evictions` metric and correctly updates `.status.responders[].message`, but does not evict the pod.
 5. Downgrade to 1.35.
 6. Delete PDB B. Observe that the pod B keeps running without any termination.
 7. Upgrade to 1.36.